 - Adverse reactions reported in vaccine trials were mild and included: injection site pain, fatigue, headache, muscle pain, chills, joint pain, fever, injection site swelling, injection site redness, nausea, malaise (generally not feeling well), and lymphadenopathy (swollen lymph nodes).

-- The clinical trials showed that a two-dose model was most effective in preventing the spread of COVID-19.
+- The clinical trials for the Pfizer and Moderna vaccines showed that a two-dose model was most effective in preventing the spread of COVID-19.

 - For the Moderna vaccine, a second dose is required at least 28 days after the first dose.
 The Pfizer vaccine requires a second dose at least 21 days after the first.
 Your return visit will be scheduled at your first vaccine appointment.